4 months ago

-Cell and in-situ gene therapies are at pivotal points in their development.
+Cell and in-vivo gene therapies are at pivotal points in their development.
 Both types of therapy alter DNA to treat disease.
 Both are in the clinic and saving lives.

 With CRISPR systems, researchers can easily adapt these therapies to target new diseases.
 However, to do so, physicians must deliver CRISPR systems to cells.
 Some CRISPR systems are better suited to certain types of delivery than others.
 At the same time, some delivery techniques are better at targeting certain cells.
 Thus, having access to a diverse CRISPR toolbox is essential.
 With a diverse CRISPR toolbox researchers can use more delivery techniques, reach more cells, and treat more diseases.

-What are cell and in situ gene therapies?
+What are cell and in vivo gene therapies?

 In cell therapies, physicians modify cells in the lab.
 Sometimes they remove disease genes from the cells.
 Sometimes they make the cells good at killing pathogens.
 Sometimes they boost the cells’ defenses.
 Later, they deliver the modified cells to patients.